danilobecke/codemaze/README.md

 ### Tests

-The environment var `TEST_DB_STRING` must be set with the debug database string or an exception will be raised.
+The environment var `TEST_DB_STRING` must be set with the testing database string or an exception will be raised.

 ## Modelling